Xanthelasma of the Eyelids: Definitive Treatments and Management

 Eyelid xanthelasma is often a symptom of an underlying metabolic imbalance, particularly lipid-related.
 This is why treating the lesion without addressing the cause may lead to recurrence.
 Approximately thirty percent of patients experience recurrence in the years following treatment, particularly those who have not corrected their lipid profile.

 It is essential to undergo blood testing and, if necessary, follow medical treatment to normalize cholesterol and triglycerides.
 A balanced diet, rich in vegetables and low in saturated fats, also helps prevent the development of new lesions.
-Regular follow-up with your dermatologist or surgeon allows for early detection of any recurrence and prompt intervention if needed.
+Regular follow-up with your dermatologist or oculoplastic surgeon allows for early detection of any recurrence and prompt intervention if needed.

 Prices and costs of xanthelasma treatment in France

-During your initial consultation, the surgeon will establish a personalized quote taking into account the number of lesions to be treated and the method most suitable for your situation.
+During your initial consultation, the oculoplastic surgeon will establish a personalized quote taking into account the number of lesions to be treated and the method most suitable for your situation.

 Cost of laser treatment